BASKET AND FOOD GIFT PACKAGING IDEAS FOR THE HOLIDAYS

 Here are a few things you’ll want to consider when planning your edible holiday gift giving:

-WANT A FABULOUS “GIANT COOKIE” GIFT PACKAGING IDEA?
+WANT A FABULOUS “GIANT COOKIE” FOOD GIFT PACKAGING IDEA?

 I bought both black and red Celebrate It parchment for this project.
 Some of the pre-cut parchment sheets were used as cookie box liners, and they fit perfectly.
 They also ended up as liners for smaller cookie tins and pastry boxes to give them a festive holiday touch inside.